resv/MINDTIPPER/README.md

 <img src="https://imgur.com/F8MdTJz.png" width="900" height="50">

-3. The [CSS & JS](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder contains the **personal external stylings** done for the JSP pages but all **other external CSS sources** have been **credited** to the respective authors/companies on each of their files.
+3. The [CSS & JS](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder contains the **personal external styling** done for the JSP pages but all **other external CSS sources** have been **credited** to the respective authors/companies on each of their files.

 4. [All views](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view) **implements bootstrap for styling** and is **responsive** for mobile or smaller resolutions.
    - [Nav bar](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/navbar.jsp) and [footer](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/footer.jsp) were **custom made and responsive**.